detailnet/denner-public-api-spec/README.md

 - Click on "Globals" button
 - Add the variables

-> API credentials for Denner 2.0 Portals are stored at [3scale](https://detailnet-admin.3scale.net)
+> API credentials for Denner 2.0 Portal and Web Services are stored at [3scale](https://detailnet-admin.3scale.net)

 ### Save tool changes back to project/repository